-Subject to the discussion below under "-Passive Foreign Investment Company Rules," dividends received by non-corporate U.S. Holders (including individuals) from a "qualified foreign corporation" may be eligible for reduced rates of taxation, provided that certain holding period requirements and other conditions are satisfied.
-For these purposes, a non-U.S. corporation will be treated as a qualified foreign corporation if it is eligible for the benefits of a comprehensive income tax treaty with the United States that meets certain requirements.
+Subject to the discussion below under "-Passive Foreign Investment Company Rules," dividends received by non-corporate U.S. Holders (including individuals) from a "qualified foreign corporation" may be eligible for reduced rates of taxation (such dividend income is referred to as "qualified dividend income"), provided that certain holding period requirements and other conditions are satisfied.
+For these purposes, a non-U.S. corporation will generally be treated as a qualified foreign corporation if it is eligible for the benefits of a comprehensive income tax treaty with the United States that meets certain requirements.
 There can be no assurances that Allego will be eligible for benefits of an applicable comprehensive income tax treaty with the United States.
-A non-U.S. corporation is also treated as a qualified foreign corporation with respect to dividends it pays on shares that are readily tradable on an established securities market in the United States.
-U.S. Treasury guidance indicates that shares listed on NYSE are generally considered readily tradable on an established securities market in the United States.
-There can be no assurance that Ordinary Shares will be considered readily tradable on an established securities market in the United States.
-There can be no assurance that Ordinary Shares will be considered readily tradable on an established securities market in to Section 163(d)(4) of the Code (dealing with the deduction for investment interest expense) will not be eligible for the reduced rates of taxation regardless of Allego's status as a qualified foreign corporation.
-In addition, the rate reduction will not apply to dividends if the recipient of a dividend is obligated to make related payments with respect to the minimum holding period has been met.
+Non-corporate U.S. Holders that do not meet a minimum holding period requirement during which they are not protected from the risk of loss or that elect to treat the dividend income as "investment income" pursuant to Section 163(d)(4) of the Code (dealing with the deduction for investment interest expense) will not be eligible for the reduced rates of taxation regardless of Allego's status as a qualified foreign corporation.
+In addition, the rate reduction will not apply to dividends if the recipient of a dividend is obligated to make related payments with respect to the positions in substantially similar or related property.
+This disallowance applies even if the minimum holding period has been met.
 Allego will not constitute a qualified foreign corporation for purposes of these rules if it is a passive foreign investment company for the taxable year in which it pays a dividend or for the preceding taxable year.
-See "-Passive Foreign Investment Company Rules."
-U.S. Holders should consult with their tax advisors regard
+See "Passive Foreign Investment Company Rules."
+U.S. Holders should consult with their tax advisors regarding the availability of the lower preferential rate for qualified dividend income for any dividends paid with respect to the Ordinary Shares.